 Daniel is also shown about the events leading up to the end of the age.
 In addition to being told his book is sealed until the time of the end of the age, he is also given nearly the same mathematics as John was given in Revelation, except the stated day count is 1290 days.

-5Then I, Daniel, looked, and saw 2 other angels; one stood on this side of the bank of the river, and the other on that side.
+5Then I, Daniel, looked, and saw 2 others; one stood on this side of the bank of the river, and the other on that side.

 10Many will be chosen and made white and tried; but the sinners will continue to sin; and none of the wicked will understand; but those who have done good works will understand.